Updated: Nov 10, 2021

 2. The Old English New Year is Mothers' Night.
 The Old Norse New Year, is Winter Nights (plural, again three nights).
 Winter Nights begins on the full moon of Haustmanuthr, which would match the Full Moon of Winterfylleth on Bede's Old English Calendar.
 Therefore, Yule is not the Norse New Year.
 Even Ynglinga Saga 8 claims that Winter Nights was a blot for the new year, and Mid-winter was a blot for good crops.
-To simplify, Old Norse Yule is NOT a Disablot or a blot to the Mothers, but Mothers Night certainly is.
-Old Norse Yule is not the new year either.
+To simplify, Old Norse Yule is NOT a Disablot or a blot to the Mothers, but Mothers' Night certainly would have been.
+Old Norse Yule is not the Norse new year.

 3. Mothers' Night may indeed be on the Solstice, Heathen Yule (Old Norse Yule) was not, but was on the first full moon after the first new moon after the Solstice.

 Since the Old Norse (historical Norse Heathen) Calendar has Disablot (also called "Haustblot" and "Winter Nights" in the Sagas and sources) on Winter Nights, it appears the Old English are quite different (to say the least) from their Norse counterparts under the Germanic Heathen umbrella.
+(This is of course, if Bede should be accepted as 100% accurate, and was not being dishonest linking Mothers' Night to Christmas and Eostre to Christian "Easter."
+Easter is called "Paska" in Old Saxon, and in Scandinavian countries today.).
 This major difference causes me to lean to the view that Bede's calendar probably has Celtic Matronae elements, mixed with Romano-British elements, mixed with Germanic elements, and was a calendar very unique to a not fully Germanic Britain.
 This in my view is a reason why the Old English calendar is so much more "busy" than the other Germanic tribes' calendars.
 While all are free to make up their minds on the matter, I strongly believe that Mothers' Night is not the same as Yule.
 I myself no longer hold to the view that Old English Mothers' Night is Yule.
 I believe Mothers' Night, like Eostre, is connected to the Celtic-Roman (and later Romano-British) Matronae cult. *Please remember, as a Saxon Heathen (from Saxony, i.e. Northern Germany), to borrow a phrase from Dr. Jackson Crawford, "I do not have a horse in that race."
 (Dr. Jackson says this when he makes clear he is not a Heathen, and his teaching is about historical Norse Culture, and not about modern Heathenry.)
 I am an Old Saxon Heathen, and this is my view that Old English Heathens are free to ignore.
 But to put this back on their lap, when the Old English Heathens argue to Norse Heathens that Yule is on the Solstice, they cannot do so, without first proving that Mothers' Night is Yule.
 And the burden of proof here is on them.
 Why?
 Because Theitmar of Merseburg, and many others, state Yule was after the solstice and in January.
-So the burden of proof is on Old English Heathens to prove that Theitmar of Merseburg was lying: The Chronicon of Thietmar of Merseburg Chapter 17 (circa 925 AD): "As I have heard odd stories concerning their ancient mid-winter sacrifices, I will not allow this custom to be ignored.
+So the burden of proof is on Old English Heathens to prove that Theitmar of Merseburg was lying, or was inaccurate: The Chronicon of Thietmar of Merseburg Chapter 17 (circa 925 AD): "As I have heard odd stories concerning their ancient mid-winter sacrifices, I will not allow this custom to be ignored.
 The middle of that kingdom is called Lederun (Lejre), in the region of Sjælland, all the people gathered every nine years in January, that is after we have celebrated the birth of the Lord [Christmas], and there they offered to their gods sacrifices…” The other major issue Old English Heathens have, is Mothers' Night is not half way between Winterfylleth (on a full moon in October) and the full moon to start Summer, on a full moon in April.
 Yule is called mid-winter, and Yule cannot be on a solstice if Winter starts on a Full Moon in October.
 This strongly implies Yule would be in the second moon of Yule, as it is in all other Germanic Tribes' calendar.
-But Mothers' Night on the solstice is clearly in the first moon of Yule, or the last moon of the twelve moon Old English Year.
+But Mothers' Night on the solstice is clearly in the first moon of Yule, or the last moon of the twelve moon Old English Year, ableit a lunisolar year.